vippsas/vipps-developers/settlements/sftp-report-service/README.md

 ## Partner access

-A merchant can give a partner, like an accounting partner or your ERP partner, access to the SFTP service, so the settlement reports can be automatically imported.
+A merchant can give a partner, like an accounting partner or ERP partner, access to the SFTP service, so the settlement reports can be automatically imported.

 Partners may provide their merchants with a public SSH key